 Searching

-WIS and IGN are displayed in descending order of their date of publication – most recent first.
-Checking the appropriate boxes will filter the list based on the search criteria specified.
+WIS and IGN are displayed in ascending order of their ‘Issue’ / ‘Version’ number.
+Checking the appropriate box(es) will filter the list based on the search criteria specified.
+When no drafts are currently out for public comment the ‘draft’ checkbox will not be visible.

-Where a document has seen successive ‘Issues’ a specific WIS or IGN will have its Issue Numbers listed in descending date of publication – most recent first.
-All but the latest Issue will be shown as ‘Archived’.
-Where there are gaps in the order this is because the Board currently lacks a copy of that Issue.
+Where a WIS / IGN has seen successive ‘Issues’ / ‘Versions’ all but the latest document will be shown as ‘Archived’.
+Where there are gaps in the order this is because the Board currently lacks a copy of that document (see ‘Missing WIS/IGN’ tab for details).

 Current Standards